Bruxy Cavey: The Meeting House

-Sexual abuse, sexual misconduct and sexual assault
+Alleged sexual abuse, sexual misconduct and sexual assault

 Cavey was accused of sexual abuse and subsequently placed on leave of absence from his role as teaching pastor in December 2021.
-After the conclusion of an independent investigation into his conduct, Cavey was allowed to resign on March 3, 2022.
+After the conclusion of an independent investigation into his conduct, the Meeting House Board forced Cavey's resignation on March 3, 2022.
 The investigation into Cavey's conduct determined that he had sexually harassed a member of his congregation, and this started in a "pastoral counselling relationship" and lasted for "a number of years".
 The investigation concluded that Cavey "abused his power and authority".
 Cavey's pastoral credentials were also revoked by his denomination, the Be in Christ Church of Canada.
 On March 19, 2022, the church announced that two more people had made allegations against Cavey.
-On August 14, 2022, the church clarified that "the actions substantiated in the first investigation constitute sexual abuse by a church leader" and apologised to the first victim for not publicly identifying Cavey's abuse in March, 2022.
+On August 14, 2022, the church clarified that "the actions substantiated in the first investigation constitute sexual abuse by a church leader" and apologised to the first victim for not publicly identifying Cavey's abuse in March 2022.
 The findings of the investigations into the additional allegations provided that "two sets of claims of sexual abuse by a church leader have been substantiated" and the third claim was found to be substantiated as "sexual misconduct".
 The investigations revealed that one of his victims was underaged when the abuse took place.

-On June 6, 2022, the Hamilton Police Service announced it had arrested Cavey on May 31, 2022 and charged him with Sexual Assault.
-He was released with conditions and will appear in court June 27, 2022.
+On June 6, 2022, the Hamilton Police Service announced it had arrested Cavey on May 31, 2022, and charged him with Sexual Assault.
+He was released with conditions and appeared in court June 27, 2022.
 On August 13, 2022, a detailed account of his abuse of one of his victims was published.

+Cavey published a confession on his blog and hired Megan Savard, the lawyer who represented former Hedley frontman Jacob Hoggard, to defend him.
+His trial was scheduled for February 2024.
+On July 22, 2024, the first of three sexual assault charges against Cavey, was stayed after a two-year delay, with Justice Michael K. Wendl ruling that the lengthy delay violated Cavey's right to a timely trial.
+This decision was based on defense arguments citing the Charter of Rights and Freedoms' stipulations for trial timelines.
+The other two charges were withdrawn as the crown did not feel there was a reasonable chance of conviction.